 You have visited arctic many times.
 Have you focussed on a different facet of life over there in each of your visits?

-Does the issue of arctic ice melting and change of weather pattern only remained a fashionable topic to discuss over or the genuine concerns translated into real actions?
+Does the issue of arctic ice melting and change of weather pattern only remain a fashionable topic to discuss over or the genuine concerns translated into real actions?

 Your journey to the nooks and corners of the world to document many hues of nature and life are fuelled by your adventurous self.
 How the artist in you stay in harmony with your adventurous mind?